About

 - Candles: 78 slots in the 3D chapel.
 You choose a burn time (12, 24, or 48 hours), then enter a name and prayer intention.

 - Payment: Via secure online card payment.
-Payments are processed automatically and usually take 1–2 minutes.
+Payments are processed automatically and usually take a minute or two.

 - Sunday Services: Live streams are hosted on Sundays.
 Names from prayer orders are read aloud by the priest during the service.

-- Spiritual Library: Tabbed pages containing Psalms, prayers for soldiers, comfort verses, and hope stories.
+- Spiritual Library: Tabbed pages containing Psalms, comfort verses, hope stories, prayers before exams, and a daily blessing.

 Funds